simonesilvestroni/m2m-website/_posts/2022-12-12-email-migration-from-proton-to-mailbox.md

   - 'personal'
   - 'software'
   - 'walled gardens'
-description: 'How I moved email, calendar and contacts from Proton to Mailbox, on both desktop and mobile.'
+summary: 'How I moved email, calendar and contacts from Proton to Mailbox, on both desktop and mobile.'
 ---
 The reason for embarking on such a task has a very short answer.
 When I chose Proton years ago, I wasn’t bothered by the feeling of being trapped in a walled garden.
 Now I am.